jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 ### How many participants do I need?

 There are no clear cut rules of how many participants are enough.
 However, most of my projects have between 3 and 8 participants.
 If I really need to be sure that what I notice is consistent I'd do research with 10, but that is about the limit I can manage on my own.

 When estimating how many participants you need, consider how much resources (time and/or money) you can spend on doing the research.
-Each additional participant gives you additional data and a broader view on your possible users.However, each research session needs time do and adds to the amount of data to be analyzed – so plan accordingly.
+Each additional participant gives you additional data and a broader view on your possible users.
+However, each research session needs time do and adds to the amount of data to be analyzed – so plan accordingly.

-An efficient way of involving the »right« amount of participants is doing your research iteratively: start with three or four participants and analyze the data (how this is done is described in the section on [Analysing Data](#Analysis))
+An efficient way of involving the »right« amount of participants is doing your research iteratively: start with two or three participants and analyze the data (how this is done is described in the section on [Analysing Data](#Analysis))

 Take a look at the (preliminary) findings: If the results seem clear and consistent, you may do research with few additional participants to refine and check and to explore details – or, if time is up, leave it the way it is.